The Louvre recently opened a new satellite museum at Lens, Northern France. Lens therefore seemed the obvious choice for our new charcoal colour.

 The decision to locate the museum on a mining wasteland was reflected in the desire to reverse the fortune of a mining community with high unemployment.
 It is hoped the museum will attract some 500,000 visitors a year from locals and tourists coming from Paris, London, Belgium and the Netherlands, thereby putting something back to a place which once drove the French economy.

-Charcoal is very much in evidence in interiors at the moment and works well when used as an accent colour, particularly with white or pale grey.
+Charcoal is very much in evidence in interiors and works well when used as an accent colour, particularly with white or pale grey.
 Here are a few of my favourites:

 Amanda Pays & Corbin Bernsen opted for a polished concrete floor when transforming their workship into a bunkhouse and playroom for visiting children.